onecrayon/Jigger-sugar/README.markdown

 **Colors**

-* If you are editing multiple colors, only the first one will be shown in the GUI but all of them will be updated to whatever color you select
+* If you are editing multiple colors, only the first one will be shown in the GUI but all of them will be changed to whatever color you select
-* Only CSS hex colors are currently supported, but both three character and six character hexes will work
+* Only CSS hex colors are currently supported
-* When inserting a hex color, it will insert the three character variant, if possible (so `#FFF` instead of `#FFFFFF`)
+* When inserting a hex color, it will insert the three character variant, if possible (so `#fff` instead of `#ffffff`)

 ## Installation